Department of Citywide Administrative Services311Search all NYC.gov websites

 Wagner is a professional engineer with more than 40 years of experience in structural engineering.
 His background is in structural design, construction, field inspections of high rise buildings, and the maintenance and rehabilitation of existing buildings.

-Prior to joining the City of New York in 1988, he served as Vice President and Partner of Ramp Engineering Consultants, where he handled multi-million-dollar projects, from design through construction, for both the public and private sectors.
+Prior to joining the City of New York in 1988, he served as vice president and partner of Ramp Engineering Consultants, where he handled multi-million-dollar projects, from design through construction, for both the public and private sectors.

 He is registered as a professional engineer in New York, New Jersey, Florida, and North Carolina.
 He also holds certification as a structural engineer from the Structural Engineering Certification Board, a certification as a special inspector of threshold buildings in the state of Florida, special inspector for the City of New York, and holds a New York City contractor’s license.
-He has a Bachelor of Science degree in Civil Engineering from Fairleigh Dickinson University.
+Wagner has a Bachelor of Science degree in Civil Engineering from Fairleigh Dickinson University.